microsoft/playwright/docs/src/test-api/class-testproject.md

 * since: v1.10
 * langs: js

 Playwright Test supports running multiple test projects at the same time.
 This is useful for running tests in multiple configurations.
 For example, consider running tests against multiple browsers.
+This type describes format of a project in the configuration file, to access resolved configuration parameters at run time use [FullProject].

 `TestProject` encapsulates configuration specific to a single project.
 Projects are configured in [`property: TestConfig.projects`] specified in the [configuration file](../test-configuration.md).
 Note that all properties of [TestProject] are available in the top-level [TestConfig], in which case they are shared between all projects.